ImCodeChie/Dashboard_Project/README.md

 ---

 ## 🧑‍💻 Author and Acknowledgment
-This project was developed as part of the Geovisualization course at University of Aix-Marseille.
-The authors would like to acknowledge:
+This project was developed as part of the Geovisualization course individual project at the University of Aix-Marseille.
+The author would like to acknowledge:

 Course Instructors and Mentors: For providing guidance and insights during the development of this project.
 Data Source: Défense de la Forêt Contre les Incendies (DFCI) for providing the fire-related datasets used in this analysis.